Orca Welfare and Safety Act

 The Orca Welfare and Safety Act is a bill passed in the U.S. state of California in 2016.
 The bill phases out the holding of killer whales in captivity and establishes standards for treatment of all remaining captive orcas in zoos.

 The bill has been interpreted as being particularly targeted at the wildlife parks chains that hold Marine mammals such as SeaWorld and a response to the film Blackfish.
-Since the beginning of Orca captivity in 1961 there have been 156 Orcas held in captivity.
-As of March 2017, there are 61 Orcas held in captivity around the world and SeaWorld owns 26 of them.
+Since the beginning of orca captivity in 1961 there have been 156 orcas held in captivity.
+As of 2024, there are 55 orcas held in captivity around the world and SeaWorld owns 18 of them, including eight at its San Diego, California park.

-Legislative Process
+Legislative process

-In 2014 California Assembly member Richard Bloom introduced the assembly bill 2140 known as the Orca Welfare and Safety Act.
+In 2014, California Assembly member Richard Bloom introduced the assembly bill 2140 known as the Orca Welfare and Safety Act.
 In April 2014 there was a live hearing in the Committee of Water, Parks, and Wildlife where there was no initial decision and the bill was set aside for an interim study.
 The bill sat for two years until March 2016 when it was reintroduced as AB 2305 and put to a vote.
 In April the bill passed the California Assembly with no opposition and moved onto the senate renamed as AB 1453.
 After the bill passed the senate, the Governor of California, Jerry Brown, signed the Orca Welfare and Safety Act in September 2016 and the bill went into effect January 2017.

-Bill
+Law

-This law makes it illegal for any person, institute, or corporation to breed captive Orcas, illegal to move or receive captive Orcas or Orca embryos from a captive orca from any state or country, and illegal to use captive orcas as a mean of entertainment/performance.
-A violation of this law from any person, institute, or corporation is a $100,000 fine and/or 6 months in jail as a misdemeanor.
-The law also establishes that the remaining captive Orcas in California are to be used for educational purposes and will exhibit natural behavior with a live science-based narration to the public.
+The Orca Welfare and Safety Act makes it generally illegal for any person hold an orca in captivity, breed an orca, export or import orca gametes and embryos, or move any orcas to a facility that doesn't satisfy Animal Welfare Act standards.
+The law provides an exemption from the automatic captivity ban for orcas already held in captivity and for orcas kept by a "bona fide bona fide educational or scientific institution" for rescue, rehabilitation, or research purposes.
+A person's negligent or intentional violation of the law is subject to misdemeanor charges and up to a $100,000 penalty.